Local Regulations

 Required Documentation

-- Annual Compliance Report: A yearly report that demonstrates adherence to all local and state recycling regulations.
+- Annual Compliance Report: Summarizes compliance with local and state regulations and outlines recycling efforts.

 Inspection Process

-- Material Audit: Review the types of materials being recycled and assess their compliance with local and state regulations.
+- Pre-Inspection Preparation: Review all relevant documentation and ensure compliance with local and state regulations.